gvwilson/sensibleadventures/maddy-roo/old.md

 "You keep doing it."

-And that was when a crackly voice said through speakers, "Well, since you're here, you might as well come and say hello."
+And that was when a crackly voice said through speakers, "Well, you are here now.
+You might as well come and say hello."

 ## Episode 9: Patient in Darkness

-*Click.
-Click.
-Click.*
+*Click.*
-One by one the ceiling lights that had come on behind them went out.
+The ceiling lights that had come on behind them went out.
 *Bzzzt...
 Bzzzt...*
-Two more lights in front of them came to life.
+Two lights in front of them came to life.

 "You're smothering me,"
 Sindy said,
-her voice muffled by Maddy's suddenly-tighter hug.
+her voice muffled.

 "Sorry."
 Maddy released her little sister and swallowed.
 Maybe the darkness hadn't been so bad after all...

 The hard white light showed what Dockety's chest lamp had not.
-Faint water stains blotched the walls of the corridor.
-Here and there shallow scorch marks ran across the concrete.
+Faint water stains blotched the walls of the corridor, and here and there shallow dark lines had been scorched into the concrete.
-Maddy had never seen them before, but she recognized them instantly from stories: they were laser burns.
+Maddy had never seen them before, but she instantly recognized them from stories: they were laser burns.

-The hole that Dockety had almost fallen into took up three quarters of the corridor.
+The hole they had almost fallen into took up three quarters of the corridor.
+Its edges and corners were too crisp to be natural, and after a moment Maddy realized that they weren't in a tunnel.
+They were in a corridor whose floor was made of the same blocks as the walls and ceiling.
-Its edges and corners were too square to be natural, and after a moment Maddy realized that half a dozen of the concrete blocks the floor was made of had fallen into a space below them, leaving just enough room on one side to get past walking single file.
+Half a dozen of those blocks had somehow fallen into the space below them, leaving just enough room on one side for them to get past the gap single file.

-"Well?" the crackly voice said, still cheerful but slightly impatient.
+"Well?" the crackly voice said impatiently.
 "What are you waiting for?"

 Maddy looked at Dockety.